 When Possible, Get Rid of Dynamic Parameters

 First things first, what is a parameter?
 A parameter is, for the most part, a practical way to learn more about a user’s click.
-For example, they can keep a record about a certain campaign you are running, which is very useful, especially if you are to get more information about user behavior.
+For example, they can keep a record of a certain campaign you are running, which is very useful, especially if you are to get more information about user behavior.
 Such parameters usually add values and keys to your URLs, such as ampersands, question marks, and equal signs.

 However, the problem is, these parameters often lead to lengthy, unsightly, and bulky URLs.
 So, when possible, steer clear from dynamic parameters to have a readable URL.
 But if you think that they are vital for tracking crucial information, use them wisely and think about rewriting them for readability’s sake.